usnistgov/ARIAC_docs/docs/evaluation/overview.rst

   Currently the evaluation system only runs on Ubuntu

 1. Install Docker.
-This can be through `Docker Desktop <https://docs.docker.com/desktop/install/ubuntu/>`_ or `Docker Engine <https://docs.docker.com/engine/install/ubuntu/>`_.
+This can be through `Docker Engine <https://docs.docker.com/engine/install/ubuntu/>`_.

 2. If your machine has an Nvidia GPU and you want to enable GPU acceleration, install the `nvidia container toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker>`_.